 Any of these factors would be challenging on their own.
 However, when they are all combined, it seems clear that this industry will have a difficult time moving forward in the way it was prior to this pandemic.
 This is a terrible and even tragic thing because many more lives will be lost to addiction as a result.
 This is a field that needs all the resources it can get to fight this very important battle, and it’s already quite concerning that they will not be able to be as effective as they should be able to be, and that they will be hindered in completing their important work that absolutely needs to be done.

-At Clear Sky Recovery, we want to help you to take the first steps on your recovery journey in comfort and with confidence.
+At our ibogaine treatment center, we want to help you to take the first steps on your recovery journey in comfort and with confidence.
 Our innovative ibogaine detox treatment is effective in helping users get to the root of their addictions and to help them move forward in a healthy way from there.
 Our facility in Cancun, Mexico is staffed with experienced medical and therapeutic staff that can help you to make a smooth transition into a new clean and sober lifestyle.
 Please give us a call today to find out if ibogaine is right for you!